Msdtron: a high-capability multi-speaker speech synthesis system for diverse data using characteristic information: Experiments

 \subsection{Speaker Adapted Model}

-For unseen speakers in the test set, we adapted the multi-speaker model using data from the target speaker.
-The Mean Opinion Score (MOS) test was carried out to evaluate the performance in intelligibility of speech, voice quality and speaker similarity.
-20 native Chinese tester participated in it.
-The MOS results are shown at Table~\ref{tab:ft_qs}.
+For unseen speakers in the test set, we adapted the multi-speaker model using data of the target speaker\footnote[1]{Audio examples: \url{https://Msdtron.github.io/}} .
+The Mean Opinion Score (MOS) test was carried out to evaluate its performance in voice quality of speech and speaker similarity.
+9 native Chinese testers participated in it.
+The MOS results are shown in Table~\ref{tab:ft_qs}.

-According to the MOS results, the System-1 outperforms the baseline in all aspects of intelligibility, voice quality and speaker similarity.
-It indicates that the excitation spectrogram, which captures explicit harmonic structure of speech, is much more effective than the simple use of pitch and energy.
-It can improve the clearness of pronunciation of some speakers, and at the same time reduce the noise or signal distortion caused by insufficient modeling capabilities for complex data.
+According to the MOS results, System-1 outperformed the Baseline in both aspects of voice quality and speaker similarity.
+It indicates that the excitation spectrogram is much more effective than the simple use of pitch and energy.
+It can reduce the noise or signal distortion caused by insufficient modeling capabilities for complex data, thus improving the clearness of pronunciation.
+Besides, System-2 achieved the best performance, which proves that CGLSTM can control the specific characteristics of voice better than LSTM while the voice quality is improved at the same time.

-For the proposed CGLSTM-decoder, we can find that, it also brings much improvement by comparing the System-2 and the baseline.
-The MOS of intelligibility increased by 0.26 points, which proves that CGLSTM can reduce the negative impact of control information on the intelligibility.
-Besides, the improvement in speaker similarity indicates that CGLSTM can control the specific characteristics of voice better than LSTM.

-After using the excitation spectrogram and the CGLSTM-decoder together in System-3, we achieve the best performance from the MOS.
-In addition, AB-preference test is conducted between System-1 and System-3 as Figure~\ref{fig:ab_test}.
-Here System-3 performs slightly better than System-1 for male and worse for female in voice quality with on average 37.5\% testers have no preference.
-Considering both the results of MOS and AB preference, System-1 and System-3 are comparable.

-Finally, the performance of males in the test set is obviously worse than that of females.
-One possible reason is that the data in the training set for females and males is not balanced, with a rough ratio female:male=9:2.
-The performance gap between females and males becomes smaller after using CGLSTM-decoder, e.g. the voice quality gap drops from 1.17 (System-1) to 0.83 (System-3).
-We may explain it like this: in the case of imbalanced data, CGLSTM can share information in a better way than LSTM and it can control the specific feature of voice through the control information.
-In the future, we need more investigations to prove it.
+Furthermore, more improvement was observed on females by comparing Baseline and System-1 while more was observed on males from System-1 to System-2.
+One possible reason is the unbalanced data for females and males in the training set, with a rough ratio female : male = 9 : 2.
+When the excitation spectrogram was used, it helped System-1 to learn more information of females than of males and thus to achieve better performance on females.
+Meanwhile, in System-2 with CGLSTM-decoder, the speaker embedding is attempted to control the characteristics of speakers without a negative impact on voice quality.
+Therefore, System-2 could share knowledge better apart from speaker information between males and females, which brought obvious improvement on males.